 There are 10 standardized Medicare Supplement plans available in 47 states, including Maryland.
 Each plan is identified by one of 10 letters (A, B, C, D, F, G, K, L, M, and N), with plans of the same letter offering the same benefits.
 Different types of standardized Medigap plans are available in three states: Massachusetts, Minnesota, and Wisconsin.

-Medigap in Maryland is meant to supplement Original Medicare, and not replace it, so you have to stay enrolled in Original Medicare, and keep paying your Medicare Part B premium, if you want to keep your health insurance coverage.
-Since Medigap plans in Maryland do not offer prescription drug coverage, you may want to consider enrolling in a stand-alone Medicare Part D prescription drug plan to receive drug benefits.
+Medigap in Maryland is meant to supplement Original Medicare, not replace it or provide stand-alone coverage.
+In other words, you have to stay enrolled in Original Medicare and keep paying your Medicare Part B premium if you want to keep your health insurance coverage and stay eligible for Medicare Supplement insurance.
+Also, since Medigap plans in Maryland do not offer prescription drug coverage, you may want to consider enrolling in a stand-alone Medicare Part D Prescription Drug Plan to receive prescription drug benefits.

 |Medicare Supplement Plans|